Study in New Zealand

 After receiving an offer letter, apply for a student visa through Immigration New Zealand.
 You’ll need:

-Finding the right place to stay is crucial for a comfortable study experience.
-New Zealand offers a range of housing options:
+Finding the right accommodation is crucial for a comfortable study experience.
+New Zealand offers various housing options:

 University-managed residences provide convenience and a chance to connect with fellow students.